 into another database, connect to it first.
 Thus, it is recommended

-to create a backup with plans only from one required database as for
+to create a backup with plans only from one database as for

 db_name in the examples in this section.
 If you